hujhax/austin-improv-wiki/The Starborn.md

 * [http://vimeo.com/77375209 Video of their 2nd performance] from 10/17/2013.
 * [http://vimeo.com/58856305 Video of their 1st performance] from the [[Free Fringe]]

+### Press Blurb
+The StarBorn is an audience-interactive, improvised alien invasion.
+The playful brother/sister alien twins (Mia Iseman & Ryan Austin) arrive from Kananite 12 to take over the planet and destroy all the humans!
+Earth will soon be theirs and there is nothing we can do to stop the imminent invasion!

+But just before they blast us into particle dust, they want to get to know us a little bit.
+Play with our emotions and see up close the culture they've prepared to destroy for centuries.
+No seat is safe as they work their way into the audience and observe, misinterpret and often abduct anyone that strikes their fancy.
+Earth is doomed in the best possible way.

 ### Interviews
 * [http://www.hideouttheatre.com/the-starborn-descend Interview] for their February run of shows in [[The Threefer]]